-(5)- A recorded easement or easements shall guarantee access for use and maintenance of the individual sewage disposal systemOWTS and transmission piping for as long as needed by the building served by the system.
-The easement shall be recorded against the deeds of bothall affected properties, and can only be removed or modified with prior approval of the Health Officer.
+(5) A recorded easement or easements shall guarantee access for use and maintenance of the OWTS and transmission piping for as long as needed by the building served by the system.
+The easement shall be recorded against the deeds of all affected properties and can only be removed or modified with prior approval of the Health Officer.

-(C)- Notwithstanding the provisions of SCCC 7.38.040042(C)(3), the Health Officer may permit the use of an easement for an individual sewage disposal systemOWTS to serve a publicly owned facility where technical or minimum parcel size standards cannot be met for sewage disposal at the site of the facility.
-[Ord.
-5224 § 1, 2016; Ord.
-5217 § 1, 2015; Ord.
-4596 § 2, 2000; Ord.
-4220 § 2, 1992].
+(C) Notwithstanding the provisions of SCCC 7.38.040(C)(3), the Health Officer may permit the use of an easement for an OWTS to serve a publicly owned facility where technical or minimum parcel size standards cannot be met for sewage disposal at the site of the facility.